-- 18. Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment; - 19.
-Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit: - 20.
-Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; - 21.
-Two-year Rent Phase-in or Savings Account Disallowance; The earned income of an eligible family member will be excluded from the rent determination and phased in over a two-year period.
-In lieu of the rent phase-in, at the resident's request, a savings account may be established for the resident.
-To be eligible, a (i) family must be a current resident of Public Housing, whose income must have increased as a result of employment, and the leaseholder must have been previously unemployed for one or more years; or (ii) the family must have received earned income increases during the participation in any family self-sufficiency or other job training program; or (iii) the family is or was, within the last six months, receiving assistance from TANF and their earned income increases. - D. Treatment of income changes resulting from welfare program requirements.
+- 15. Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment. - 16.
+Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit; - 17.
+Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home. - 18.
+Two-year Rent Phase-in or Saving Account Income Disallowance; The earned income of an eligible family member will be excluded from the rent determination and phased in over a two-year period.
+In lieu of the rent phase-in, at the residents request, a savings account may be established for the resident.
+To be eligible a family must be a current resident of Public Housing and their income increases as a result of employment and they were previously unemployed for one or more years; or their earned income increases during the participation in any family self-sufficiency or other job training program; or who is or was, within the last six months, receiving assistance from TANF and their earned income increases.

+D. Treatment of income changes resulting from welfare program requirements.